Soesah/node-classloader/readme.md

 The Classloader parses the original Javascript.
 Resolves dependencies and finally writes the output.
 The Classloader compiles classes that follow the format below.

+## Configuration

+classloader.php contains two variables, path and package.
+Path is configured in classloader and refers to the source directory that the Classloader will scan for classes.
+The default for this is 'source' Package refers to a the package name.
+You can load smaller packages from the source.
+The default is 'com'.

+Below you can find how to write a class, and what the Classloader does with it.

 ## Example source code

 <pre>